BillJr99/Ursinus-CS173/_pages/Projects/proj-final.md

       progressing: Code documentation is present that re-states the explicit code definitions, and/or code is written that mostly adheres to the style guide
       proficient: Code is documented at non-trivial points in a manner that enhances the readability of the program, and code is written according to the style guide
     - weight: 10
-      description: Presentation
+      description: Presentation and Participation
-      preemerging: No presentation was provided, the presentation could not be viewed, or the presentation was not on the subject of the final project
+      preemerging: No presentation was provided, the presentation could not be viewed, or the presentation was not on the subject of the final project; one or more students did not participate in the project and the matter was not addressed by the team to the instructor
-      beginning: A presentation was provided that summarizes the project, but does not provide a demo or discuss broader impacts
+      beginning: A presentation was provided that summarizes the project, but does not provide a demo or discuss broader impacts; each student participated in a meangful way
-      progressing: A presentation was provided that summarizes the project, provides a demo, and discusses broader impacts
+      progressing: A presentation was provided that summarizes the project, provides a demo, and discusses broader impacts; all students participated in either the project or the presentation
-      proficient: A presentation was provided that that summarizes the project, provides a demo, discusses broader impacts, and highlights challenges overcome and methodologies for developing the system as a group
+      proficient: A presentation was provided that that summarizes the project, provides a demo, discusses broader impacts, and highlights challenges overcome and methodologies for developing the system as a group; all students participated in both the project and the presentation
     - weight: 10
       description: Writeup and Submission
       preemerging: An incomplete submission is provided